-New York Partnership Agreement Attorneys
+New York/Connecticut Partnership Agreement Attorney

-Business Counsel From an Attorney With Over 30 Years’ Experience
+Business Counsel From an Attorney With Over 35 Years’ Experience

-At Mackay, Caswell & Callahan, P.C., our attorneys take a long-term approach to formation, tax and contract issues, looking ahead to what may help your business prosper.
-Our business law experience allows us to consider all possible entity options and their tax consequences.
-Please call our office toll free at 844-MCC-4TAX to arrange an appointment with our shareholder and partnership agreement lawyers.
+At Mackay, Caswell & Callahan, P.C., our New York/Connecticut attorney takes a long-term approach to business formation, tax and contract issues.
+We try to always look ahead to what may help your business prosper.
+Our extensive business law experience allows us to consider all possible entity options and their tax consequences.
+You can either call our office toll free at 844-MCC-4TAX, or contact us online to arrange an appointment to discuss shareholder and partnerships.

 The Decisions That Will Affect the Business in the Future

 After discussing your business objectives, we will consider the risks, benefits and tax liabilities of the relevant business entities, including: